daultonb/COSC360Project/milestone-docs/m1_proposal_feb15.md

 > Project description and details:
 > - Provide a description of the project you are going to undertake.

-Our project is going to be a DisscussionForum website for discussing games of all types.
+Our project is going to be a Disscussion Forum website for discussing games of all types.
 It will feature a category filtering and an upvoting system similar to Reddit.
+It will also allow for users to upload picture/video content for all users to view.

 - [ ] Status: WIP, Assigned to: